 The Deepbridge Technology Growth EIS is an unusual EIS fund.
 It invests in companies that have already proven demand for their products or services.
-Investors know precisely in which companies their money will be invested and can choose to invest in just one, all or a combination.
+Investors know precisely – and can normally choose – in which companies their money will be invested.

 - Technology-focused EIS fund

-- You know, and can choose, in which three companies your money is invested
+- You know, and can normally choose, in which of the five companies your money is invested

 - Experienced management, who are required to invest their own money in the offer

 - £10,000 minimum

 Portfolio companies will typically have two important traits.
 Firstly, all have developed a product or service and are in the process of commercialising it.
 They have identified their market and established revenue streams, thereby showing market demand.
 Secondly, each company typically owns either intellectual property or a patented product, providing some downside protection.

 Each company is assigned an investment adviser, typically an industry expert.
 Their role is to guide, mentor and counsel the investee management team, as well as taking a seat on the board and monitoring progress.
 This hands-on operational experience combined with the financial expertise provided by the Deepbridge team sets this growth EIS apart in our view and helps mitigate (although not eliminate) the risk borne by the investor.